ewajm/pingpong/README.md

 ## Description

-_A webpage that counts up to a user input number will outputting the number, 'ping' or 'pong'_
+_A webpage that counts up to a user input number while outputting the number, 'ping' or 'pong'_

 ### Specs